winya/api-docs/_posts/android/0.5/README.md

 streaming servers.
 The sample application contains a sample SDK key which you can use for testing.
 The sample SDK key can only be used to play content on the test channel(s) also used in the sample app.

-Before you can start using the _Ustream Player SDK for Android_ for playing content from your own channel(s), you will need to register the **Key Hash** of every app in which you will integrate the _Ustream Player SDK for Android_ at Ustream.
+Before you can download and start using the _Ustream Player SDK for Android_ for playing content from your own channel(s), you will need to register the **Key Hash** of every app in which you will integrate the _Ustream Player SDK for Android_ at Ustream.
 Every registered application will have its own _Ustream Player SDK key_.
 Although there is a provided SDK key for the sample app's sample content, you still need to register your **Key Hash** at Ustream.
 This will ensure that you can build the sample